Iowa Legal Sports Betting Overview

 2018: Rep. Jake Highfill proposes legislation in 2018 in anticipation of the US Supreme Court overturning the Professional and Amateur Sports Protection Act of 1992 (PASPA).

 Iowa Sports Betting Background

 Iowa sports betting emerged onto the agenda during New Jersey’s appeal to the US Supreme Court.
-During this time, Rep. Jake Highfill proposed a law to amend the sports betting regulation should PASPA be struck down.
+During this time, Rep. Highfill proposed a law to amend the sports betting regulation should PASPA be struck down.
 However, his proposal didn’t make much progress.
 That remained the same through 2018, even when PASPA was repealed in May.